 Tested.
 Trusted.
 A track record of experience, accomplishment, hard work, and effective conservative leadership.

-Rep. Gary Glenn has a track record of leadership, experience, hard work, and actually getting something done about many of the issues we talk about as Republicans, whether it's labor law reform, health care reform, education reform, or defending free market principles or traditional marriage and the family.
+Gary has a track record of leadership, experience, hard work, and actually getting something done about many of the issues we talk about as Republicans, whether it's labor law reform, health care reform, education reform, or defending free market principles or traditional marriage and the family.

 Gary in 2011 was a founding board member of the Michigan Freedom to Work coalition, mentoring legislators, union members, and conservative activists on how to promote the Right to Work issue and win its approval in Lansing.